leroy-merlin-br/garden/docs/js/tooltip.md

 ## How to

 To use the tooltip component, you need to add `[data-tooltip = 'tooltipSelector']` to the target element (you can use a class name, an id or a data attribute).
 The selector inserted should be present inside the target element, it'll be the tooltip itself.
-This component uses the [popper.js](http://popper.js.org/) library to deal with the positioning.
+This component uses the [popper.js](http://popper.js.org/) library to deal with the positioning and jQuery.

 <div class="example example-code">
   <div class="button" data-tooltip=".tooltip">